 Abstract

 Glucose oxidase is an important enzyme has extensively used in industry and medicine, so stabilization of this enzyme is of great importance in biotechnology.
 Environmental conditions like temperature, organic solvents and pH have influence on the enzyme stability.
 There are several strategies like immobilization, protein and solvent engineering to increase stability of enzymes and maintain their structure during storage and application.
 In this research, glucose oxidase was encapsulated in polyacrylamide gel as an immobilization method and its stability was evaluated by absorption spectroscopic technique.
-For encapsulation, N-acryloxysuccinimide (NAS) as a linker that binds to lysine residue was added to the enzyme solution and then the enzyme was encapsulated in the gel by adding acrylamide and bisacrylamide.
+For encapsulation, N-acryloxysuccinimide (NAS) as linker that binds to lysine residue was added to the enzyme solution and then the enzyme was encapsulated in the gel by adding acrylamide and bisacrylamide.
 Various encapsulated samples were prepared at different concentrations of the linker and acrylamide.
 The remaining activity of the enzyme at 50 oC was measured and the results indicated that at the low ratio of linker and the gel material to the enzyme, encapsulation has no remarkable effect on the protein stability, but at the high ratio, stability of the enzyme decreases to some extent.
 Stability of the enzyme at 40% and 50% DMSO organic solvent indicated that the encapsulation not only in the low concentration, but also at the high concentration of the gel has no meaningful effect on the enzyme stability.
 Consequently, encapsulating condition that leads to tight or lose encapsulation influences on the enzyme stability and finding the optimum condition for encapsulation is an important factor for stabilization of the enzyme through encapsulation.

 Keywords: Stabilization, Glucose oxidase, Polyacrylamide gel, Encapsulation

-*Corresponding author email address:

-hasani@iasbs.ac.ir
+*E-mail address: hasani@iasbs.ac.ir

-Department of Biological Sciences, Institute for Advanced Studies in Basic Sciences (IASBS), Zanjan 45137-66731, Iran
+Department of Biological Sciences, Institute for Advanced Studies in Basic Sciences (IASBS), Zanjan, Iran